kieran-mackle/AutoTrader/docs/source/userfiles/strategy.md

 Some other general guidelines are as follows:
 - It is *recommended* that you keep your trading directory organised according to the suggested [directory structure](rec-dir-struc).
-More specifically, that you have a 'strategies' directory, to keep your strategy modules.
 Note that as of AutoTrader `v0.6.0`, you can also directly pass your strategy classes to AutoTrader.
 - If you wish to use [AutoPlot](autoplot-docs) to automatically generate charts for your strategy, you must include an `indicators` attribute in your strategy.
 This is explained further below.